 Laurie Patrice is a psychotherapist and the founder of Perspectives Center for Holistic Therapy, LLC.
 She holds a Master of Science degree in Clinical Psychology and has been in professional practice for 28 years.
 She has her professional licensure through the State of Georgia.
 She is Board Certified by the American Psychotherapy Association.
 Laurie is a Certified Professional Counselors Supervisor.
 Postgraduate education includes Play Therapy, Music Therapy, Art Therapy, Activity Therapy, Psychoenergetic Therapy, Mindfulness, and Hypnotherapy.
-Laurie enjoys working with adults, children, and adolescents.
-Areas of specialization include life transitions, grief and loss, communication issues, anxiety, depression, LGBTQIA concerns, personal growth, trauma, stress reactions, behavioral challenges, developmental challenges, autism spectrum disorders, challenges facing gifted individuals, and issues pertinent to families of children with neurodiversity (including sibling therapy).
+Laurie has extensive experience in working with adults, children, and adolescents.
+Areas of specialization include spiritual exploration, life transitions, grief and loss, communication issues, anxiety, depression, LGBTQIA, personal growth, trauma, stress reactions, behavioral challenges, developmental challenges, autism spectrum disorders, challenges facing gifted individuals, and issues pertinent to families of children with neurodiversity (including sibling therapy).
 Laurie works with individuals, families, and groups.
+She consults with schools and businesses who are interested in creating more supportive and productive environments.

 Laurie is a member of The American Psychotherapy Association, The Jung Society of Atlanta, and The Society for the Integration of Spirituality and Psychotherapy.
 She teaches Psychoenergetic Therapy.
 She is a field supervisor for graduate students in psychology.
 She provides supervision for those working toward their LPC in the state of Georgia, for clinicians trained in Psychoenergetic Therapy, and she offers clinical consultation for independently licensed psychotherapists.
 Laurie is a public speaker and teacher who presents at conferences, workshops, and seminars.